 I have a good marriage.
 I hesitate to say great, only because I’m realistic and realize there is always room for improvement.

-It’s only over the last couple years that our marriage has moved into the “good” category, however.
+It’s only over the last couple of years that our marriage has moved into the “good” category.
 More specifically, since I came across the resource I’m going to share with you later in this post.
 But first, some back story:

 One of my marriage missteps has been not communicating very well, if at all.